Skip to main content

 An excerpt from House of Braganca

-Ferdinando was often asked, at college, if he was Portuguese, Goan or a half-caste.
+Ferdinando Braganca was often asked, at college, if he was Portuguese, Goan or a half-caste.
 He said he was a Goan without a second thought.
-He thought to himself “so many Portuguese men have been in and out of Braganca women it is hard to tell when the local Goan or mestizas (half-caste) had a look in.
-Portraits of the various husbands and their respective wives hung on the walls of the sprawling Bragancas’ palatial home.
-Of the husbands, the casual viewer would be hard placed to figure who was a full blood, mixed blood, or a lowly Goan “noble”.
-You see, they were all painted as having olive skins.
-The women all looked Portuguese white yet many were not full blood Portuguese.
-Perhaps it is a myth of the time, legend has it that mestizas women were always more attractive than all women in Goa.
+He thought to himself “So many Portuguese men have been in and out of Braganca women it is hard to tell when the local Goan or mestizas (half-caste) had a look in.
+Portraits of the various husbands and their respective wives hung on the walls of the sprawling Bragancas’ stately home.
+Of the husbands, the casual viewer would be hard placed to figure out who was full blood, mixed blood, or a lowly Goan “noble”.
+You see, they were all painted as having olive skin.
+The women all looked Portuguese white yet many were not full-blood Portuguese.
+Perhaps it is a myth of the time, legend has it that mestizas’ women were always more attractive than all women in Goa.

-Ferdinando regularly smiled to himself at the thought of the Braganca women and Goan women in general.
-One thing the Portuguese did well, he thought, treated all women in Goa with more dignity than was the case anywhere else in India.
+Ferdinando regularly smiled at the thought of the Braganca women and Goan women.
+One thing the Portuguese did well, he thought, was treating all women in Goa with more dignity than was the case anywhere else in India.
 It was the Catholic thing to do he told himself.
 No, he corrected himself; it was the Portuguese thing to do.
 He remembered with some joy the time he had spent in Portugal.

 Every time he thought of his mother, the sweetest of smiles caressed his face.
 Like his father, he loved that woman, as a son of course.
 He would spend endless hours on the balcony of his bedroom and watch her down below, holding court, charming her guests, sweeping every man off his feet and filling every woman in the room with an inner glow for having basked for a moment or two in her shadow.
 Virtually, every week, sometimes twice or more times, the Bragancas entertained.
 The after-dinner cabaret consisted of a variety of music and dance.
 The star spotlight was reserved for the latest Fado singer to visit Government House.
 The Fado is a song of lament, of longing, of heartache and pain and the dreams of joy.
 It is said the Fado has its origins in the songs of sailors yearning to return home.
 While the human voice cries from the heart, the guitar does it from the soul.